foo290/Django-Verify-Email/README.md

     if form.is_valid():

-        inactive_user = send_verification_link(request, form)
+        inactive_user = send_verification_email(request, form)
 ```

-<b>Attention : </b>"send_verification_link()" takes two arguments, requests and form in order to set user's active status.
+<b>Attention : </b>"send_verification_email()" takes two arguments, requests and form in order to set user's active status.

-The "inactive_user" is returned by "send_verification_link()" contains a saved user object just like form.save() would do.(with is_active status set as False) which you can further user to extract user information from cleaned_data dict, like :
+The "inactive_user" is returned by "send_verification_email()" contains a saved user object just like form.save() would do.(with is_active status set as False) which you can further user to extract user information from cleaned_data dict, like :

 ```
 inactive_user.cleaned_data['email']